gophercoders/website/content/what-is-go.md

 written in two very different programming languages.

 ### What is a gopher?
-A gopher is not small furry [rodent](http://en.wikipedia.org/wiki/Gopher).
+A gopher is a small furry [rodent](http://en.wikipedia.org/wiki/Gopher).
-A gopher is the name the Go community uses for someone who can program in Go.
-Once you learn Go you too will be a Gopher.
+A gopher is also the name the Go community uses for someone who can program in Go.
+Once you learn Go, you too will be a Gopher.

 The mascot of the Go language is also a gopher, the "Go Gopher".
 The Go Gopher was drawn by [Renee French](http://reneefrench.blogspot.co.uk/)